rreed/polyglot/README.md

-# Polyglot
+## Polyglot

 As a way of keeping things fresh and exploring new languages, I started doing one [Project Euler](https://projecteuler.net/) problem a day without repeating a programming language.

-(It very quickly turned into "one whenever I feel like it", sometimes more than one a day, sometimes none.)
+(It very quickly turned into "one whenever I feel like it", sometimes more than one a day, sometimes none.
+It should also be noted that the point of this exercise is quick exposure to a wide variety of languages, and not any sort of mastery; a lot of the code here likely is not "idiomatic", and will sometimes be the only code I've written in that language in ten years or ever.)

 Idea shamelessly stolen from [eevee](https://github.com/eevee).

-Languages used so far, in order:
+Problems solved so far, and which language was used to solve them, in order:
 1. Find the sum of all the multiples of 3 or 5 below 1000.
 (Python)
 2. By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.
 (Ruby)
 3. What is the largest prime factor of the number 600851475143 ?
 (C)